Black Friday has put itself on the map as one of those days that businesses and consumers look forward to.

 Idea #12: Make Sure to Use Black Friday Hashtags

-It’s no secret that hashtags are very helpful when it comes to organic discovery on social media.
+Hashtags are very helpful when it comes to organic discovery on social media.

-By adding Black Friday-related hashtags to your social media posts, you enable people to find them easily.
+That means by adding Black Friday-related hashtags to your social media posts, you enable people to find them easily.

 Idea #13: Offer a Flexible Return Policy

-Any retailer will agree that customer satisfaction is key to a successful business.
+Customer satisfaction is key to a successful business.

 Idea #14: Bring in New Products and Services

-In an effort to save old furniture from being thrown away, the Swedish company decided to buy back any unwanted furniture and give it a second chance by reselling it.
+To save old furniture from being thrown away, the Swedish company decided to buy back any unwanted furniture and give it a second chance by reselling it.

-This was all part of its Black Friday campaign that was called #BuyBackFriday and is a great example of how sustainability can be integrated into such campaigns.
+This was all part of its Black Friday campaign called #BuybackFriday and is a great example of how sustainability can be integrated into such campaigns.

 Idea #15: Send Gift Cards